peak-ai/platform-global-images/workflow/python/barebones/v1/README.md

 ### Build Arguments
 The Dockerfile expects the following build arguments:
 - `PEAK_USER_ID`: This is the default user that the workflow step runs with when this image is used in the Peak platform.
 On the Peak platform, this value must be `8877`.
+Inside the image we create a new user with this user id which is then used when running the image across various services in the Peak Platform.

 ## Building the Image
 Building the image is quite straightforward, just run the docker build command passing in the required build arguments.